 Once you get used to the face unlock or fingerprint unlock, typing the password feels like a tedious, boring task.

-On Windows operating system, Microsoft provides the Windows Hello that allows instant authentication based on your face.
+On the Windows operating system, Microsoft provides Windows Hello which allows instant authentication based on your face.

 In this tutorial, I’ll show you how to set up face unlock in Ubuntu.
 You can use the tutorial for other Linux distributions as well.